-a) Used for the treatment of malaria;
+- a) Is used for the treatment of malaria;

-b)Used for the treatment of amebiasis;
+- b) Is used for the treatment of amebiasis;

-c)Used for the treatment of syphilis;
+- c) Is used for the treatment of syphilis;

-d)Produces disulfiram-like reaction with alcohol;
+- d) Produces disulfiram-like reaction with alcohol;

-e)Used for the treatment of giardiasis.
+- e) Is used for the treatment of giardiasis.

 17. Identify the correct statements about tinidazole: